 The UTPB campus fire alarm system is being monitoring 24-7 via a GE FireWorks graphical interface system.
 This system operates on a fiber optic loop connected to every building fire panel on the UTPB campus.
-All academic and most of the housing buildings on the UTPB campus have simultaneous reporting to the City of Odessa Dispatch, University Police and EH&S via a class B fiber optic network.
-Fire and Life Safety oversees over 1,000 alarm initiating devices, 500 portable fire extinguishers, and 28 buildings with sprinkler systems as well as 4 special hazard systems.
+All academic and most of the housing buildings on the UTPB campus have simultaneous reporting to the City of Odessa Dispatch, University Police and EH&S. EH&S oversees over 1,200 alarm initiating devices, 550 portable fire extinguishers, and 39 buildings with sprinkler systems as well as 4 special hazard systems.

 What Can You Do to Reduce The Risk of a Fire?

 Fire risks of flammable and combustible liquid can be minimized by understanding the fire hazard presented by chemicals used in the laboratory.
 The National Fire Protection Association (NFPA) classifies most flammable and combustible chemicals according to the severity of the fire hazard with numbers 0 to 4 in order of increasing hazard visual presentation: 0 will not burn; 1 must be preheated to burn; 2 ignites when moderately heated; 3 ignites at normal temperature; 4 extremely flammable.
 Apply the following precautions to minimize fire risks:

 - Use properly labeled containers.
 Many labels list NFPA ratings.
 MSDS's should also be consulted.

 - Use special care when handling flammable liquids with flash points near or below 38°C because these chemicals increase the flammability threat in a normal laboratory environment.